Co-ordination unit of the fight against terrorism

-Founded in 1984, this structure ensures the coordination of all departments involved in the fight against terrorism.
-It performs a daily analysis and synthesis of information relating to terrorism by working closely with the Central Directorate of Internal Intelligence, the Directorate-General for External Security, the National Gendarmerie and the General Directorate of Customs.
+Founded in 1984, this structure ensured the coordination of all departments involved in the fight against terrorism.
+It performed a daily analysis and synthesis of information relating to terrorism by working closely with the General Directorate for Internal Security, the Directorate-General for External Security, the National Gendarmerie and the General Directorate of Customs and Indirect Taxes.

-UCLAT coordinates the sharing of operational information from all relevant authorities and services involved in the fight against terrorism, including anti-terrorist judges and the prison administration.
+UCLAT coordinated the sharing of operational information from all relevant authorities and services involved in the fight against terrorism, including anti-terrorist judges and the prison administration.

-UCLAT is directly attached to the Office of the Director General of Police.
+UCLAT was directly attached to the Office of the Director General of Police.

-Since 2007, UCLAT performs between 300 and 400 telephone tapping a week.

-It has in the order of 80 staff.